LAGameStudio/AtariVCSGML/README.md

 There are two main parts of this document.
 The first part deals with "How to Deploy", and the second part deals with Atari VCS Controllers.

+Feel free to report issues here, to directly to "Retrofriends" on the Lost Astronaut discord: https://discord.gg/fFJYFsaC7w

 # PART 1: How to Deploy GameMaker Games onto the Atari VCS (Updated: 1/2024)

 There are multiple methods.
 It boils down to two distinct methods.
 In both cases, these instructions should be followed assuming you know how to setup the Linux physical remote build environment, but read on if you are planning to research this later.